top of page

 Beaver Creek Resort is a major ski resort in the western United States, Colorado a few kilometers from Vail.
 Beaver Creek is one of the most luxurious and best winter sports resorts in America.
 The resort is owned and operated by Vail Resorts.
 The ski area has 150 km of slopes and 25 km of ski routes served by 25 ski lifts.
 The ski domain is located between 2,255 and 3,488 m.

-Beaver Creek has also made a name for itself as a race organiser with the “Birds of Prey” Men’s World Cup Races.
+Beaver Creek has also made a name for itself as a race organizer with the “Birds of Prey” Men’s World Cup Races.

 bottom of page